 directory in terminal.

-The error should go away and you should see a file called elm.js
+The error should go away and the elm.js

-directory.
-Now we need to write some JavaScript code to receive the string sent by the Elm app on the other end.
-Let’s create a new file called index.html
+.
+Now we need to write some JavaScript code to receive the string sent by Elm app on the other end.
+Let’s replace the contents of index.html

 The first thing we did in index.html